Learn Node.js

 How to Learn Node.js

 Interested in learning Node.js?
-There are a few different paths that you can take to acquire these skills.
+There are a few different paths you can take to acquire these skills.
 The primary point to consider is that Node.js is rarely taught on its own in live instruction courses.
-While it is an essential library, it is still a library of JavaScript, meaning that it is most often taught in the context of JavaScript instruction.
+While it is an essential library, it is still a library of JavaScript, meaning that it is most often taught as part of JavaScript instruction.
 Anyone who needs to familiarize themselves with JavaScript will want to enroll in a Node.js development class, and those who just want to learn Node.js will want to find a targeted training course.

 Anyone interested in an immersive JavaScript education covering Node.js should consider a live instruction class.
-These classes are taught by expert instructors and available both in-person and live online instruction.
-These courses are the best place to receive a comprehensive JavaScript education, as they allow the chance to work hands-on with real-world projects and students can interact directly with their instructors to receive feedback and assistance.
+These classes are taught by expert instructors and are available both in-person and live online.
+These courses are the best way to receive a comprehensive JavaScript education and allow students to work hands-on with real-world projects and interact directly with their instructors to receive feedback and assistance.

 Students learning in-person will benefit from the structure and design of a classroom learning environment and the presence of a cohort of like-minded peers.
 They will be able to filter out distractions and learn directly from an experienced instructor in the room with them.
 They will also be able to take advantage of an on-site computer lab.
-They will, however, be restricted to locations they can commute to regularly and need to commute.
-Online students will be able to learn Node.js from the comfort of their homes, and they will be able to bypass the commute.
-They will have to supply their technology and won’t work alongside other students.
+However, they will be restricted to locations they can commute to regularly and will need to commute.
+Online students will be able to learn Node.js from the comfort of their homes and can bypass the commute.
+They will need to supply their own technology and won’t be working alongside other students in-person.

-Those interested in targeting their education and learning only Node.js will want to ensure they are incredibly comfortable coding with JavaScript.
-Node.js is not trivial to learn, and people who aren’t comfortable with JavaScript may have issues.
+Those interested in targeting their education and learning only Node.js will want to ensure they are highly comfortable coding with JavaScript.
+Node.js is not trivial to learn, and those who aren’t comfortable with JavaScript may face difficulties.
 However, confident learners may wish to consider an on-demand Node.js course.
 These asynchronous courses let students learn skills like Node.js on their own schedule.
-This makes them ideal for people looking to learn at their own pace and for those looking to target a specific skill like Node.js.
-The drawback is that these classes lack live instructors, so participants must find other means of addressing any difficulties that may arise during their training.
+This makes them ideal for people looking to learn at their own pace or target a specific skill like Node.js.
+The drawback is that these classes lack live instructors, so participants must find other means of addressing any difficulties that arise during their training.

-Noble also offers free introductory seminars and resources for people who aren’t certain that learning Node.js is right for them or want to get a general feeling for the program before enrolling in a larger training course.
+Noble also offers free introductory seminars and resources for people who aren’t sure whether learning Node.js is right for them or who want to get a general sense of the program before enrolling in a larger training course.
 On their official YouTube page, you can view a free tutorial seminar, Intro to Node.js.
-In this video, you will receive an introductory overview of the functions and applications of Node.js, preparing them for more immersive study in a JavaScript training course.
-Noble also has a collection of resources and articles available at their Learn Node.js Page.
+In this video, you will receive an introductory overview of the functions and applications of Node.js, preparing you for more immersive study in a JavaScript training course.
+Noble also has a collection of resources and articles available on their Learn Node.js page.

 Read the full guide on how to learn Node.js.